How to Remove Sand from the Pool Bottom

 To eliminate yellow pool algae, you need to give your pool a thorough deep cleaning.
 You will also have to clean all the pool equipment, bathing suits, pool toys, etc.

-How to Remove Sand from the Pool?
+How to Remove Sand from the Pool Bottom?

-Pump and Filter
+Run the Pump and Filter

 You can remove particles and fine debris from the pool water by making use of a combination of a pump and filter.
-Typically, the pool pump is run around 8 to 10 hours a day, which helps to circulate the water through the filter.
+Typically, the pool pump is run for around 8 to 10 hours a day, which helps to circulate the water through the filter.

-The filter is usually filled with diatomaceous earth, zeolite or sand, which helps to remove the fine particles and also chlorine odors from the water.
+The filter is usually filled with diatomaceous earth, zeolite, or sand, which helps to remove the fine particles and also chlorine odors from the water.
 However, a pump and filter may not be able to remove the sand and debris from the bottom of the pool.

 The pool filter helps to remove debris from the water and if it becomes clogged, then it will not be able to remove fine particles and debris effectively.
 Ensure that the basket is emptied and rinsed out regularly.